A little boy lost his stuffed puppy near a dog spa. So the groomers decided to give the toy a spa day. - KVIA

 The restaurant happens to be adjacent to Brundage’s business.
 So when she saw the social media post, Brundage sent a screenshot of it to her employees, asking them to check if the toy was still on the bench mentioned in the post.

 As luck would have it, it was.
-Bri Long, an employee of the Lavish Dog Day Spa, found the toy perched on the bench, and took it inside the spa.
+Bri Ring, an employee of the Lavish Dog Day Spa, found the toy perched on the bench, and took it inside the spa.

 Then, she and Brundage came up with an idea.
 They didn’t want Carter to worry about his “Stuffy-Puppy” — so they decided to pamper the toy with a spa day which included a bubble bath and a good combing.

-At the end of the grooming process, Long tied a light blue bow around the toy’s neck.
+At the end of the grooming process, Ring tied a light blue bow around the toy’s neck.

 She also snapped pictures of the toy and sent it to Brundage who, in turn, shared the pictures with the toy’s owners.

-Note: Correction: A previous version of this story incorrectly reported the last name of Bri Ring.